evan-d30/sae-steering-side-effects/README.md

 The scripts are research artifacts converted from the original experimental runs rather than a polished Python package.
 For exact manuscript reproduction, use the same model checkpoints, SAE releases, feature counts, context counts, and random seeds reported in the paper/config files.

+## Licence

+Code is released under the MIT License.